-From 1G to 5G, passing through Universal Mobile Telecommunication Systems (UMTS) and Long Term Evolution (LTE) innovations, each generation of mobile technology has been designed to meet the needs of network operators and final consumers, as shown in Fig. 1.
+From 1G to 5G, passing through Universal Mobile Telecommunication Systems (UMTS) and Long Term Evolution (LTE) innovations, each generation of mobile technology has been designed to meet the needs of network operators and final consumers.
 5G, in particular, is making a significant step towards developing a low latency tactile access network, by providing new additional wireless nerve tracts, i.e., data pipes.
 Yet, nowadays societies are becoming ever more data-centric, data-dependent and automated, and will introduce increasingly more stringent requirements (in terms of ultra-high reliability, capacity, energy efficiency, and low latency) which may saturate the capacity of traditional technologies for wireless systems.
 We make the case that sixth generation (6G) systems will contribute to fill this gap.
 In particular:

 - 6G will foster the Industry 4.0 revolution, i.e., the digital transformation of industrial manufacturing, though breakthrough advancements in the field of semiconductor and integrated circuit, and will drive radical automation of productivity.